lienkg/celestial-bodies-database/README.md

 # celestial-bodies-database
-freeCodeCamp Project - Relational Database Certification
+This Celestial Bodies Database was built as part of the freeCodeCamp Relational Database Certification.